hipe/tmx/autonomous_component_system/doc/issues/002-tenets-and-the-edit-session.md

     without depending on any client (i.e would be "parent") component to the furthest extent possible.

-• :dt2: DRY-ness: a component must express its normalization logic in a way that can be applied trivially to both serialization and UI intents (and future intents as we discover them).
+• :dt2: DRY-ness/intent-agnosticism: the structure, constituency and
+    any behavior written into a component at this level must be done so in a way that is not particular to any one [#019] "intent". so the (for example) expression or interpretation logic should be represented in a way that can apply to as many different intents as is reasonable.

 • :dt3: dynamicism: the constituent list of a compound node's components (in both actual *and* formal sense) must never be assumed to be